 Forget flying cars and check out this amphicar that can run on land and water

 While the world is going gaga over the future cars that car be driven on roads and through clouds, there are cars from the past that are equally interesting.
 During the World War II, Germany built several units of amphicars that are perform duties on both land and water.
 Some were also built post the war.
+One of these has been put up on auction in California, US via Bonhams for August 13.

 Similar CarsFind More Cars